SatelliteQE/broker/tests/functional/README.md

 - Make sure you have room for at least 4 hosts in your current SLA limit.

 Note: These tests take a while to run, up to around 45m.

+**Beaker Tests**

+Setup:
+- Ensure you have setup both your Beaker and Kerberos config
+- Ensure that your host_username and host_password match what's expected from the Beaker host.
+- Tests are currently limited, but still take a while to run.
+Run times are dependent on Beaker availability.